What Is a PERT Chart? Learn How This Tool Can Keep Your Projects On Track

 A project/program evaluation review technique, or PERT chart, is a graphical representation of a project’s key milestones and timeline.
 The PERT chart accounts for inevitable changes that occur in a project’s schedule that impact the project finish.

 The technique was initially developed by the Navy in the 1950s for the Polaris submarine project.
-Today, PERT charts are used by teams across industries looking to plan and execute their projects more effectively.
+Today, PERT charts are used by teams across industries looking to plan and execute a complex project more effectively.

 Simply stated, a PERT chart is a diagram of a project schedule.